 To find those 2-3 words which might make your blog name sound unique but at the same time be relevant with your readers.
 You have to be updated with your industry-related blogging terms.

-I am sure if you read dozens of articles of the famous bloggers in your niche, you will come across words (or) phrases (or) more specifically any terminology that goes familiar with readers in your space.
+I am sure if you read dozens of articles of the famous bloggers in your niche, you will come across words (or) phrases (or) more specifically any terminology that goes familiar to readers in your space.

 Thus by stalking big bloggers and reading their stuff online.
 It will do two things for you:-